Lise Søndergaard

-Lise Søndergaard (born 27 October 1973) is a Danish women's international footballer who plays as a defender or midfielder.
-She is a member of the Denmark women's national football team.
+Lise Bojer Søndergaard (born 27 October 1973) is a Danish former international footballer who played as a defender or midfielder.
+She was a member of the Denmark women's national football team.
 She was part of the team at the 1999 FIFA Women's World Cup and at the UEFA Women's Euro 2001.
-On club level she plays for HEI Aarhus in Denmark.
+On club level she played for HEI Aarhus in Denmark.